chalabaj/Snafu/README.md

 ....
 grad_x(n_at) grad_y(n_at) grad_z(n_at)

-Be carefull: for now, the code expects gradients to be extracted (grepped) not forces (e.g. in Gaussian code, see calc_forces routine in the propagates.py module).
-If the interface script name contains the word gaus/molpro/orca/tera, the code will automatically transform gradients into forces (-1 multiplication) or take Gaussian forces directly.
-For other ab initio codes, unless the ab initio code extract forces, there is no need to change anything, but if the ab initio code exports forces, you have to add additional condition to the calc_forces function or rename interface script so it contains gaus word.
+Be carefull: the code expects gradients to be extracted, not forces (e.g. Gaussian code).
+If your ab initio code print forces, you can either grep the negative values of forces to get the gradients (F = - grad(E)) or rename your interface script so that the script name contains one the words forces,gaus or g09 ,separated by dot or minus sign (e.g. forces.sh, forces-gaus.sh, forces-abinitiocode.sh etc), SNAFU will then transform forces into gradients forces.
+Also: as the SNAFU is PYTHON based, so the states starts from 0 (ground state).
+Hence, if an ab initio code denotes ground state as 1, there should be modification in the interface skript (see e.g. molpro examples).

 3) In order to run the code, **geom.in** with the initial geometry and **input.in** files have to present in a running folder.
 The **veloc.in*** file with initial velocities is not mandatory.
 If there are no initial velocities, a simulation will start with zero velocities.